This guide covers the main steps required to perform an LCA of a 33 cl glass bottle.

 Filling other information

-- In the Filling you should include the information regarding the filling of the bottle (using at the beverage factory), the labeling, the sealing, etc
+- In the Filling you should include the information regarding the filling of the can (using at the beverage factory), the sealing, etc

 - In the Distribution you should fill the information regarding the distribution of the manufactured cans.
 This could involve distribution to retailers or filling factories.

-- In the Collection you should include the information related to the collection for recycling or disposal.
+- In the Collection you should include the information related to the collection for refilling, recycling, reuse (i.e pallets) or disposal.

 At any time in the process we can see the results of our LCA in the results tab.
 To open the results you can click on the arrow in the upper right corner which will expand the results column.